 - another medical professional.

 All students have regular assessments which take place formally once a term.
+Within the secondary, there are two formal exams, mid-year and end of year.
 The class/subject teacher is constantly assessing and checking the progress of all students within each lesson.
 If it seems that your child may be experiencing difficulties, your child’s class/subject teacher will assess: